Back to Dealfront DigestSales

 Consistent messaging equals consistent brand experience.
 With all your messages and conversations aligning perfectly—not only for product launches but brand interactions in general—you are more likely to inspire trust in your customers and build brand authority.

 To do so, customize brand messaging to different buyer personas, set characteristic visual and textual elements for all your content, and create guidelines.
-All your employees should stand united around your messaging.
-Only that way, your organization can deliver on consistency.
+All your employees should be united around your messaging.
+Only that way can your organization deliver on consistency.

 Step 7: Map out the buyer’s journey

 The buyer’s journey represents the stages customers go through as they discover, assess, and buy a new product or service.
-Mapping out the customer journey will help you identify your customers’ decision drivers and common sales objections, which will further inform your content marketing strategy.
+Mapping out the customer journey will help you identify your customers’ decision drivers and common sales objections, further informing your content marketing strategy.

 These are the three stages buyer’s journeys mainly involve and the content you can create for each to inspire customer action: